aiteamwvu/CRUD/README.md

-A collection of python function to perform CRUD operations on a Neo4j database
+A collection of python functions to perform CRUD operations on a Neo4j database